bobk48/RaspberryPiOS/README.md

 Welcome to the website of Raspberry Pi OS System Administration with systemd!

-In this three volume series of books, you'll find a lot of useful information about how a beginner can do system administration on their Raspberry Pi.
+In this now four volume series of books, you'll find a lot of useful information about how a beginner can do system administration on their Raspberry Pi.

-Latest News as of 12/3/2023
+Latest News as of 12/9/2023

+If you're running the Raspberry Pi OS based on Debian Bookworm, and want to switch from the Wayland/Wayfire backend (which IMHO is buggy right now) then you can use the sudo raspi-config command, choice 6 Advanced Options, A6 Wayland to achieve the switch to X11.
+I've found that GUI to be bugless.

+Also, the commands we show in The Raspberry Pi OS based on Debian Bullseye to execute an HTTP server in Python have changed in Debian Bookworm to- python3 -m http.server 8080
+Python3 is the default on the Raspberry Pi OS based on Debian Bookworm.

-I've added the In-Chapter Exercise solutions for Volume 2 today, along with the Python code for Chapter 2 of that volume.
+I've added the In-Chapter Exercise solutions for Volume 2, along with the Python code for Chapter 2 of that volume.
 This is in anticipation of the availability of the printed version on December 24.
 Merry Christmas!